pomnum/GUI_calculator/README.md

 ## Built With

-+or PyQt5 - The GUI framework used
+-   PyQt5 - The GUI framework used

 ## Contributing
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.